‘Dragon Ball Super’ Episode 116 Spoilers: Son Goku Fires Kamehameha At Point-Blank Range, Eliminates Kefla!

 Dragon Ball Super Episode 116 will be featuring the continuation of the battle between Son Goku and Kefla.
 After being defeated in his Super Saiyan God and Super Saiyan Blue state, Son Goku will again achieve Ultra Instinct.
-The latest DBS spoilers give a major hint on who will be next powerful fighter to be eliminated in the Tournament of Power.
+The latest DBS spoilers give a major hint on who will be the next powerful fighter to be eliminated in the Tournament of Power.

 In the latest episode of Dragon Ball Super, Son Goku suffered a massive defeat at the hands of Kefla, the fusion of Caulifla and Kale.
 From her base form, Kefla transformed into a Berserker Super Saiyan and owned Son Goku Super Saiyan Blue.
 Kefla was about to knock Son Goku out of the ring but a miracle happens once again.